yukoba/nd4j/getstarted.md

 Lower on the same page, follow the instructions specific to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* They look like this:

 ![Alt text](../img/maven_OS_instructions.png)

+## <a id="blas">BLAS</a>

+BLAS is used as a backend for libnd4j computations.
+You can choose between ATAL, MKL, or [OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide).
+Note, if you use OpenBLAS check fortran requirements and make sure to configure for the number of cores on your machine.

 ## <a id="ide">Integrated Development Environment: IntelliJ</a>